Project-MONAI/MONAI/docs/source/highlights.md

 * [Result writing](#result-writing)

 ## Image transformations
 Medical image data pre-processing is challenging.
-Data are often in specialized formats with rich meta information;  and the data volumes are often high-dimensional and requiring carefully designed manipulation procedures.
-As an important part of MONAI, powerful and flexible image transformations are provided to enable user-friednly, reproducible, optimized medical data pre-processing piepline.
+Data are often in specialized formats with rich meta-information, and the data volumes are often high-dimensional and requiring carefully designed manipulation procedures.
+As an important part of MONAI, powerful and flexible image transformations are provided to enable user-friendly, reproducible, optimized medical data pre-processing pipeline.

 ### 1. Transforms support both Dictionary and Array format data
 1. The widely used computer vision packages (such as ``torchvision``) focus on spatially 2D array image processing.
-MONAI provides more domain specific transformations for both sptially 2D and 3D, and retains the flexible transformation "compose" feature.
+MONAI provides more domain-specific transformations for both spatially 2D and 3D and retains the flexible transformation "compose" feature.
 2. As medical image preprocessing often requires additional fine-grained system parameters, MONAI provides transforms for input data encapsulated in a python dictionary.
 Users are able to specify the keys corresponding to the expected data fields and system parameters to compose complex transformations.

 ### 2. Medical specific transforms
-MONAI aims at providing a rich set of popular medical image specific transformamtions.
+MONAI aims at providing a rich set of popular medical image specific transformations.
 These currently include, for example:

 - `LoadNifti`:  Load Nifti format file from provided path